 Once the formalities are over, join your Tour Manager and fellow travellers for a welcome dinner at a local tempura restaurant, washed down with a local beer or some fine sake.
 For those not suffering jetlag, why not explore the night-time ambience of Tokyo’s tiny backstreets, maybe stopping by a local bar for a cocktail.
 Your Tour Manager will be only too happy to provide suggestions.

-It’s very important that you attend the welcome meeting as we will be collecting your insurance details, proof of Covid-19 vaccination, and next of kin information at this time.
+It’s very important that you attend the welcome meeting as we will be collecting your insurance details, and next of kin information at this time.
 Please ensure you bring these details with you to the meeting.
 If you are going to be late please let your travel agent, hotel reception or your “Two Streets Back” Japan representative know.
 Please ask the reception staff or look for a note in the lobby for more information on where the meeting will take place.

 This morning, after a delicious breakfast, we head to the Tsukiji Outer Market.
 The former site of Tokyo’s iconic seafood market, Tsukiji remains an important source for fresh seafood and produce and is a favourite among Tokyo’s top restauranteurs.
 The various wholesale, retail shops and restaurants lining the narrow alleyways offer locals and office workers the freshest sushi and sashimi for lunch, now a world-famous cuisine born right here in Tokyo over 200 years ago.

 IMPORTANT INFORMATION – The wholesale fish market, previously located at Tsukiji, moved to a new location in Toyosu in late 2018.
 On this trip we continue to visit the old, atmospheric Tsukiji Outer Market, which still functions as a fresh fish and produce market for the public, but we do not visit the new wholesale market.